aperezAtrapalo/symfony/src/Symfony/Component/Intl/CONTRIBUTING.md

    $ rm -rf build packagelist.txt

-3. You can now move region.dat to replace the version bundled with Symfony.
+3. You can now move region.dat to replace the version bundled with Makhan.